top of page

 Why is a colonoscopy done?

-Gastroenterologists use colonoscopy to:
+Gastroenterologists use a colonoscopy to:

 • It’s both diagnostic and therapeutic — meaning we can find issues and treat them during the same procedure (e.g., remove polyps, take biopsies).